somespecialone/sert/README.md

 ## ⚠️⚡ Scheduled migration!
 Converter has been moved to [converter.somespecial.one](https://converter.somespecial.one).
-Address of the API will have the same [origin](https://sert.somespecial.one) but all endpoints will be moved from `/api/` to `/` (root) path AFTER application is migrated.
+Address of the API will have the same [origin](https://sert.somespecial.one) but all endpoints will be moved from `/api/` to `/` (root) path AFTER application is migrated (v3 release).
 Legacy routes will be available for backwards support for some time.

 > **Web converter [converter.somespecial.one](https://converter.somespecial.one) 🧮**